pace-gt/redoc/README.md

 - templates: Contains the markdown template that is populated during the generation of documentation.
 - .gitignore: Instructs git not to store the individual docs generated.
 - README.md: This file.
 - config.json: Redoc config file.
-In order to run redoc_tagged.sh, it must be populated with some basic information about Reframe and lmod on your system.
+In order to run redoc_tagged.sh, it must be populated with some basic information about ReFrame and lmod on your system.
-- redoc.py: Generates a doc for a software module from a Reframe regression test.
-The Reframe test must have been run before.
+- redoc.py: Generates a doc for a software module from a ReFrame regression test.
+The ReFrame test must have been run before.
 Typically, this script is not run directly; rather, it is called by redoc_tagged.sh.
 However, it is possible to directly run redoc.py to generate a particular piece of documentation.
-This may be necessary if, for example, it is impossible to structure your Reframe test in the structure necessary for redoc_tagged.sh, as described in step 1 above.
+This may be necessary if, for example, it is impossible to structure your ReFrame test in the structure necessary for redoc_tagged.sh, as described in step 1 above.
 It takes 5 keyword arguments:
   1. -m (required): The name of the module for which to generate documentation.
-  2. -o (required): The path to the output directory of the Reframe test to be used.
+  2. -o (required): The path to the output directory of the ReFrame test to be used.
-  3. -s (optional): The path to the source directory of the Reframe test to be used.
+  3. -s (optional): The path to the source directory of the ReFrame test to be used.
 Should only be omitted if exercise does not require any files.
   4. -l (optional): The path to lmodrc.lua.
   5. -p (optional): The path to lmod spider.

   The documentation is saved to a directory called 'docs', which is created if it does not already exist.
-- redoc_tagged.sh: Calls redoc.py on every Reframe test with the 'redoc' tag, automatically supplying the arguments.
+- redoc_tagged.sh: Calls redoc.py on every ReFrame test with the 'redoc' tag, automatically supplying the arguments.
 This is the most efficient way to generate large amounts of documentation.
-It takes no arguments, drawing the information it needs from config.json, and automatically runs any Reframe tests that have not been run before.
+It takes no arguments, drawing the information it needs from config.json, and automatically runs any ReFrame tests that have not been run before.